httpwg/http-extensions/draft-ietf-httpbis-priority.md

 It is RECOMMENDED that, when possible, servers respect the incremental parameter ({{incremental}}).
-Non-incremental responses of the same urgency SHOULD be served one-by-one based on the Stream ID, that corersponds to the order in which clients make requests.
+Non-incremental responses of the same urgency SHOULD be served one-by-one based on the Stream ID, which corresponds to the order in which clients make requests.
 Doing so ensures that clients can use request ordering to influence response order.
 Incremental responses of the same urgency SHOULD be served in round-robin manner.